Our most recent OFSTED report of March 2017 states

 The school building is fully accessible with disabled and wheelchair access to all learning areas.
 We have disabled toilets and shower facilities.
 Our Accessibility Plan is regularly reviewed.
 We have a sound field system operating in school for children with a hearing impairment.

 We are fortunate to have a very skilled team of Staff.
 This includes a dedicated Speech and Language Therapist employed by school.
-We currently have two fuly trained ELSA specialists and will be fortunate to train another in the coming academic year.
+We currently have three fully trained ELSA specialists.
 Classes are supported by at least one Teaching Assistant.
 Although the following list is not exhaustive, Staff have received training in the following:

 - ELSA (Emotional Literacy Support)